 Specialties and Courses

-Fajardo was the Executive Director of Shelter Legal Services in Boston, a legal aid organization dedicated to veterans and people experiencing homelessness.
-Prior to Shelter Legal Services, she taught in the Housing Rights Clinic at Hofstra Law School, and was a supervising attorney in health insurance litigation, immigration and elder law at the Association of the Bar of the City of New York.
-After law school graduation she clerked for the Honorable Alfred J. Lechner, Jr., United States District Court for the District of New Jersey, and was a litigation associate at Hughes Hubbard and Reed LLP in New York City.
+Prior to St. Mary’s University, Professor Fajardo taught in the Housing Rights Clinic at Hofstra Law School, and was Executive Director of Shelter Legal Services (now Veterans Legal Services) in Boston, Massachusetts.
+She clerked for the Honorable Alfred J. Lechner, Jr., United States District Court for the District of New Jersey, and was a litigation associate at Hughes, Hubbard and Reed LLP in New York City.

 Human Rights Law Review, Articles Editor